-As you can see, bacteria are similar to humans in what they need to survive, hence there are human-associated bacteria, and as a result, bacteria that occur in the foods that we consume.
+As you can see, bacteria are similar to humans in what they need to survive, hence there are human-associated bacterial cells, and as a result, they that occur in the foods that we consume.

-Check out our articles on specific bacteria that will apply your knowledge:
+Check out our articles on specific pathogens that will apply your knowledge:

 For more information on the food safety pillars check the ebook on Amazon.